rraadd88/test_beditor/README.md

 ## Requirements

-1. Ubuntu 16.04 and 14.04 (64 bit).
+1. Ubuntu 16.04 or 14.04 (64 bit).

-2. Python 3.6.5 and Anaconda package distributor.
-A virtual environment can be created from environment.yml file in the repo.
+2. Anaconda package distributor and Python 3.6.5.
+A virtual environment with all the dependencies can be created from a environment.yml file contained in the repository.

 	cd beditor
 	conda env create -f environment.yml

 3. For now, one of the required package called `pyensembl` need to installed by following command.

 	pip install https://github.com/rraadd88/pyensembl/archive/master.zip